WWE CODE OF BUSINESS CONDUCT

 Compliance with Laws and Company Policy

-As a condition of employment with WWE, each employee must comply with all laws and all Company policies, whether or not required by law.
+WWE Personnel must comply with all applicable laws and all Company policies, whether or not required by law.
 Violations will be grounds for termination.
-When in doubt, employees have the responsibility of seeking clarification from their supervisors or, if necessary, the Business and Legal Affairs Department.
+When in doubt, WWE Personnel have the responsibility of seeking clarification from their supervisors or, if necessary, the Business and Legal Affairs Department.

 Any violations of law or any of the Company’s other policies must be reported, and it is a violation of Company policy not to make such reports.
 Reports may be written or oral; they should be clear and concise, but as detailed as is helpful to understand the issues.
 Reports may be made anonymously, if necessary.
 However, please bear in mind that anonymous reports are often more difficult to verify, and therefore may be less useful to the Company.

-Reports of violations may be made (i) to the employee’s direct or indirect supervisor; (ii) to any officer(s) of the Company; (iii) to the Company’s Controller; or (iv) to the Company’s Audit Committee (see Annual Stockholders’ Report for current members of the committee).
+Reports of violations may be made (i) to the employee’s direct or indirect supervisor; (ii) to any officer(s) of the Company; (iii) to the Company’s Controller; or (iv) to the Company’s Audit Committee (see Annual Stockholders’ Report or the Company’s proxy statement for current members of the committee).
 Reports of violations may also be made by calling 1-866-737-6815.
 These reports will be monitored by Human Resources as well as the Chairs of our Governance and Nominating and Audit Committees.
-Employees may report concerns regarding questionable accounting or auditing matters to our independent Audit Committee at 1-866-737-6815.
+WWE Personnel may report concerns regarding questionable accounting or auditing matters to our independent Audit Committee at 1-866-737-6815.
 If specifically requested, disclosure will be kept confidential to the full extent allowed by law.

 Subject to any lawful condition of anonymity requested by the discloser, (x) any supervisor receiving a report pursuant to clause (i) above should notify an appropriate officer of the Company who is not a subject of the disclosure; and (y) if any such policy violation constitutes or could result in a violation of law, the Business and Legal Affairs Department should be notified immediately.
 Any complaints regarding accounting, internal accounting controls or auditing matters must be immediately referred to the independent Audit Committee at 1-866-737-6815.

-Please note that no disciplinary action will be taken by the Company against any employee based solely upon such employee’s reporting violations of laws or Company policies in good faith.
-This shield, however, does not protect any employee (including any reporting employee) who has violated the law or the Company’s policies.
-The Company also prohibits discrimination, harassment and/or retaliation against any employee who provides information or otherwise assists in an investigation or proceeding regarding any conduct which he or she believes in good faith to be in violation of laws or Company policies.
-It is a violation of Company policy for any employee to misuse this compliance program by knowingly or recklessly making a false report.
+Please note that no disciplinary action will be taken by the Company against any WWE Personnel based solely upon such WWE Personnel’s reporting violations of laws or Company policies in good faith.
+This shield, however, does not protect any WWE Personnel (including any reporting employee) who has violated the law or the Company’s policies.
+The Company also prohibits discrimination, harassment and/or retaliation against any WWE Personnel who provides information or otherwise assists in an investigation or proceeding regarding any conduct which he or she believes in good faith to be in violation of laws or Company policies.
+It is a violation of Company policy for any WWE Personnel to misuse this compliance program by knowingly or recklessly making a false report.

 Conflict of Interest

-WWE employees should not engage in any activities, have any personal or financial interests, or have any other relationships which conflict or appear to conflict with their duty to be loyal to WWE or which might impair their exercise of independent judgment.
+WWE Personnel should not engage in any activities, have any personal or financial interests, or have any other relationships which conflict or appear to conflict with their duty to be loyal to WWE or which might impair their exercise of independent judgment.
 It is not possible to describe in this Code all those situations that might create conflicts of interest.
-However, the following are a few guidelines within which WWE expects its employees to work:
+However, the following are a few guidelines within which the Company expects WWE Personnel to work:

-- Employees shall not use their business position for personal gain or take advantage of any business opportunities of which they become aware in the course of their work for WWE that might be of interest to WWE.
+- WWE Personnel shall not use their business position for personal gain or take advantage of any business opportunities of which they become aware in the course of their work for WWE that might be of interest to WWE.

-- Employees shall not provide any outside service or work for, or receive outside work or service from, any WWE vendor, service provider, licensee or other individuals or enterprises with whom the Company does or may do business, in each case, without full disclosure to, and approval by, the Chairman and CEO or his designee.
+- WWE Personnel shall not provide any outside service or work for, or receive outside work or service from, any WWE vendor, service provider, licensee or other individuals or enterprises with whom the Company does or may do business (other than established institutions, such as banks, utilities, etc. with which the WWE Personnel transacts in the normal course of business), in each case, without full disclosure to, and approval by, the Chairman and CEO or his designee.

-- Employees shall not use information obtained through their employment with WWE for personal profit, nor shall they disclose confidential information to outsiders.
+- WWE Personnel shall not use information obtained through their engagement with WWE for personal profit, nor shall they disclose confidential information to outsiders.

-- Employees shall not borrow from or otherwise transact business with individuals or enterprises with whom the Company does or may do business, except if such enterprise is a bank or an established financial institution and the WWE employee’s business with it is in the normal course of its business.
+- WWE Personnel shall not borrow from or otherwise transact business with individuals or enterprises with whom the Company does or may do business, except if such enterprise is a bank or an established financial institution and the WWE Personnel’s business with it is in the normal course of its business.

-- Employees shall not have any business dealings with outside firms that result in unusual gains for the employee or those firms.
-“Unusual gains” refers to bribes, inappropriate gifts, unusual price breaks and other windfalls designed to benefit the employee, directly or indirectly.
+- WWE Personnel shall not have any business dealings with individuals or representatives/employees of outside firms/entities/governmental or quasi-governmental bodies that result in unusual gains for the WWE Personnel or those individuals or employees/representatives.
+“Unusual gains” refers to bribes, inappropriate gifts, unusual price breaks and other windfalls designed to benefit the WWE Personnel or such other parties, directly or indirectly.

-- Employees must report any conflicts of interest or potential conflicts of interest to the Human Resources or Business and Legal Affairs Departments.
+- WWE Personnel must report any conflicts of interest, potential conflicts of interest or related party transactions to the Human Resources and Business and Legal Affairs Departments.

 The protection of confidential business information and trade secrets is vital to the interests and success of WWE.
 Confidential information includes all non-public information that might be of use to competitors or harmful to WWE if disclosed.
 Examples of confidential information include, but are not limited to, the following: